 Can you tell if it’s a sign of bad writing?

 When the problems with your content are subtle, it could take months to realize that it’s actually not working.
 All that traffic doesn’t mean much if you aren’t building an audience, generating leads, converting customers, or increasing customer loyalty.

-Well written content doesn’t just drive traffic—it attracts the right audience for your business.
+Well-written content doesn’t just drive traffic—it isn’t boring, and it attracts the right audience for your business.

 One thing that you have to remember is that the standards for high-quality content are constantly changing.
 What was well-written a decade ago may fall short today.

 This is abundantly clear from an SEO perspective.

 We’ve come a long way from the days of keyword stuffing that once defined SEO best practices.
 Writers focus more on telling a story that resonates, contains high-level examples, and focuses on truth over fiction.

 And yet, there are still plenty of content creators hanging onto that basic principle hoping to get results.
 Keyword stuffing and a misguided focus on search engines can lead to badly written content.